 1. Shimano TR5

-This Shimano model is meant as an update to its previous entry-level TR32.
+This Shimano model of triathlon cycling shoe is meant as an update to its previous entry-level TR32.
 The aim is to improve on the upstroke with it’s patented “Dynalast” technology.

 It also features an off-center loop that’s easy to grab.
 It’s comparable to the popular TR9 but includes two-bolt compatibility for double-sided pedal users.